Last Updated on April 26, 2022 by Rei Garnet

-Kola nuts contain both caffeine and theobromine, which should not be fed to rabbits because it could speed up your rabbit’s heart rate which could then lead to heart attacks, heart arrhythmia, seizures, and respiratory failure.
+Kola nuts contain both caffeine and theobromine, which should not be fed to rabbits.
+It could speed up your rabbit’s heart rate, which could then lead to heart attacks, heart arrhythmia, seizures, and respiratory failure.

 Now that I’ve given you the gist of the article, read on as I explain why rabbits can’t eat kola nuts:

 Kola nuts contain theobromine and caffeine, which pose a risk when fed to rabbits in any amount.

 Rabbits are not designed to consume these ingredients.